arminadeli/Dynatrace/Dashboards/RUM/Readme.md

-A repo for RUM's related Dashboards in Dynatrace
+A repo for RUM's Dashboards created by Product Specialists in Dynatrace